MockingbirdME/game_md/core_rules/01 - attributes & skills.md

 * **Magical Aptitude:** how attuned and well trained at magic a character is.
 Characters with an arcane trait will use this skill for crafting magical effects and casting spells.
 * **Melee Combat:** how well a character fights with a sword, axe, or fists.
 Melee combat skill is most often used when fighting in close quarters but also has a place in many sporting activities.
 * **Personal Defense:** how apt a character is at avoiding getting hit or keeping themselves from harm.
 This skill affects the character’s defense.
 * **Personal Movement:** a character’s speed and competency during their natural movements.
-Used whenever a character’s speed and footing comes into question.
+Used whenever a character’s speed and footing comes into question.d
 * **Ranged combat:** many characters have need to hit a target from a distance for combat, hunting, or sport.
 * **Stealth:** how well a character conceals themselves or something/someone else as well as how well they may disguise themselves or move in such a way as to avoid notice.
 * **Survival:** how well a character can keep themselves alive and healthy outside of civilization or when in the less comfortable parts of it.